intel/neural-compressor/neural_compressor/compression/pruner/README.md

   An advantage of channel pruning is that in some particular structure(feed forward parts in Transformers etc.), pruned channels can be removed permanently from original weights without influencing other dense channels.
 Via this process, we can decrease these weights' size and obtain direct improvements of inference speed, without using hardware related optimization tools like [Intel Extension for Transformers](https://github.com/intel/intel-extension-for-transformers).

-  We name this process as <span id="click">**Model Auto Slim**</span> and currently we have validated that this process can significantly improve some popular transformer model's inference speed.
+  We name this process as <span id="click">**Model Auto Slim(experimental feature)**</span> and currently we have validated that this process can significantly improve some popular transformer model's inference speed.
 Currently this method is under development and only supports some particular structures.
 Please refer more details of such method in this [model slim example](../../../examples/pytorch/nlp/huggingface_models/question-answering/model_slim/).

 - Unstructured Pruning